in28minutes/in28minutes.github.io/_posts/2017-12-06-introduction-to-spring-data-rest.md

     - JPA
     - H2
     - DevTools
-    - Data Rest
+    - Rest Repositories
 - Click Generate Project.
 - Import the project into Eclipse.
 File -> Import -> Existing Maven Project.

-> Do not forget to add the dependency on Data Rest i.e. Spring Boot Data Rest Starter.
+> Do not forget to add the dependency on "Rest Repositories" i.e. Spring Boot Data Rest Starter.

 ## Starter Projects in pom.xml